 Order processing is one of the central activities of a warehouse, as the ultimate goal of logistics is to deliver the greatest number of orders at a minimum cost and in the shortest time.
-Costs allocated to order processing can exceed 60% of an installation’s total operating costs.
+Costs allocated to order processing can exceed 60% of a warehouse’s total operating costs.
 Therefore, reducing its impact can ensure a company’s success or just the opposite if this is not achieved.

 In this post, we do a deep dive into the ins and outs of order processing with the aim of having a dynamic and productive supply chain.